dtosaad/back-end/README.md

 # sysu-canteen-0-se
-The service end of SYSU Canteen 0.
+The back end of SYSU Canteen 0.